Adverb or Adjective?

 |ogni mattina = tutte le mattine||every morning|

-Despite being always followed by a singular noun, the meaning of qualche is always plural,
+Despite being always followed by a singular noun, the meaning of qualche is always plural, as in:

 |qualche giorno||a few days|